-- the Android OS, incl the Java Virtual Machine YES

-- the type checker for annotations

-YES

-- the Java compiler & byte code verifier YES

-- the annotations provided for the APIs YES

-- the annotations provided by the app developer NO

-- the human verifier

-YES
+- 1. The Android OS, incl the Java Virtual Machine YES - 2.
+The type checker for annotations YES - 3.
+The Java compiler & byte code verifier YES - 4.
+The annotations provided for the APIs YES - 5. the annotations provided by the app developer NO - 6.
+The human verifier YES

-Trickier case: generics
+Tricky case: generics

-• Annotations interact with generics in the obvious way, eg
+• Java annotations interact with generics in the obvious way, eg

-List<@Source(USER_INPUT) @Sink(SMS) String> myList; Reading these can get tricky...
+List <@Source(USER_INPUT) @Sink(SMS) String> myList; though reading these can get tricky...

-Trickier case: polymorphic functions
+Problem 3: generics & polymorphic functions